ds-modules/curriculum-guide/technology/jupyter/jupyterhub.md

 ## Getting Access

-Anyone with a berkeley.edu email address has access to the JupyterHub at datahub.berkeley.edu.
+Anyone with a Berkeley credentials has access to the JupyterHub at datahub.berkeley.edu.
 If you are having difficulties with logging in, please make sure that you are using the correct JupyterHub URL and a berkeley.edu email to login.
 Please post on Piazza if you are unable to solve JupyterHub access issues.

+### Technical Details